yousefjarbou/Scalable-Web-Automation-Evaluating-8.4K-Websites-for-GDPR-Compliance-with-Selenium./README.md

    - The dynamic loading and frequent rate-limiting added significant delays to processing.

 **solution**:
 While this approach demonstrated that automation could extract GDPR compliance data, it became evident that relying on a third-party tool like 2GDPR wasn’t sustainable for a larger-scale dataset.
-This realization led us to develop our custom GDPR compliance checker tool (add link) which offered greater control, flexibility, and scalability.
+This realization led us to develop our custom GDPR compliance checker tool [(*GDPR Custom Compliance Checker*)](https://github.com/yousefjarbou/GDPR-Custom-Compliance-Checker) which offered greater control, flexibility, and scalability.

 ---